Nintails-TF/tabula-rasa/tabula-rasa/03_Knowledge_Domains/Chess/Logs/Endgame Logs.md

 - Failure rate: 8.5%
 - Common errors: Tactical patterns in endgames, sloppy technique but still winning in rook endgames, needs work but better than failure.

+***

+## Date 31/08/25:

+Medium Set - Benchmark

+Positions:
+- Attempted: 15
+- Success Rate: 100%
+- Success with poor technique:  0%
+- Failure rate: 0%
+- Common errors: Rook endgames require me to think through the position much more than other endgames, such as queen vs a promoting pawn too, but to a lesser degree.